-You can manage a Rack PDU through its Web User Interface (Web UI), its Command Line Interface (CLI), StruxureWare Data Center Expert, or Simple Network Management Protocol (SNMP).
+You can manage a NetShelter APDU9000 Series Switched Rack PDU through its Web User Interface (UI), its Command Line Interface (CLI), StruxureWare Data Center Expert, or Simple Network Management Protocol (SNMP).
 (To use the PowerNet MIB with an SNMP browser, see the PowerNet SNMP Management Information Base (MIB) Reference Guide, available at www.apc.com.)

-Rack PDUs have these additional features:
+NetShelter APDU9000 Series Switched Rack PDUs have these additional features:

-- Device power, peak power, apparent power, power factor and energy. - · Phase voltage, current, peak current, power, apparent power and power factor. - Bank current and peak current (for models that support breaker banks). - · Outlet current, energy, and power monitoring. - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - · Individual outlet power control. - · Configurable outlet power On or Off delays. - Event and data logging.
-The event log is accessible by Telnet, Secure CoPy (SCP), File Transfer Protocol (FTP), serial connection, or Web browser (using HTTPS access with SSL/TLS, or using HTTP access).
-The data log is accessible by Web browser, SCP, or FTP. - Email notifications for Rack PDU and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and email notifications based on the severity level or category of the Rack PDU and NMC system event. - · Security protocols for authentication and encryption. - Network Port Sharing (NPS).
-Up to four Rack PDUs of any model can be connected using the In and Out ports so that only one network connection is necessary. - NPS guest firmware auto-update feature allows the NPS host to automatically pass a firmware update to its connected guests.
-This feature will be functional for all guests that have AOS firmware version 6.1.3 or later. - · RF Code wireless monitoring support via serial port connection - · Cisco EnergyWise certified. - Log files can be downloaded by inserting a USB Flash drive into the USB port on the Display Interface of the Rack PDU.
+- Device power, peak power, apparent power, power factor and energy monitoring. - Phase voltage, current, peak current, power, apparent power and power factor monitoring. - Bank current and peak current (for models that support breaker banks). - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - Remote individual outlet control. - · Configurable power On or Off delays. - Event and data logging.
+The event log is accessible by Telnet, Secure Co Py (SCP), File Transfer Protocol (FTP), Serial connection, or web browser (using HTTPS access with SSL/TLS, or using HTTP access).
+The data log is accessible by web browser, SCP, or FTP. - Email notifications for Rack PDU Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and e-mail notifications based on the severity level or category of the Rack PDU and NMC system event. - · Security protocols for authentication and encryption. - Network Port Sharing (NPS).
+Up to 32 APDU9000 Series Rack PDUs can be connected using the In and Out ports so that only one network connection is necessary. - NPS guest firmware auto-update feature allows the NPS host to automatically pass a firmware update to its connected guests. - Log files can be downloaded by inserting a USB Flash drive into the USB port on the Display Interface of the Rack PDU.

 NOTE: The Rack PDU does not provide power surge protection.
-To ensure that the device is protected from power failure or power surges, connect the Rack PDU to a Schneider Electric Uninterruptible Power Supply (UPS).
+To ensure that the device is protected from power failure or power surges, connect the Rack PDU to an APC by Schneider Electric Uninterruptible Power Supply (UPS).